Minhao-Zhang/MBTI-Classification/README.md

 Ryan et al. utilized a traditional machine learning approach, combining a TF-IDF vectorizer with classifiers like CatBoost and employing the SMOTE technique to balance the data.
 Despite some improvement with SMOTE, the model's performance remained suboptimal.
 For example, their best F1 score for the binary classification of I/E was 0.8389.
 However, given the I/E distribution of 6676/1999, a simple majority classifier could achieve an F1 score of 0.86978, indicating that their model did not outperform this basic benchmark.

-### My Approach
+### Same Approach on my Dataset

 I replicated Ryan et al.'s (2023) approach using my own cleaned and substantially larger dataset.
 While I employed a similar data preprocessing strategy, I experimented with several gradient boosting classifiers, including CatBoost, XGBoost, and LightGBM.
-Despite differences in data distribution, my results were similarly disappointing, with my best F1 score matching that of the majority classifier.
 The detailed training and evaluation process is documented in [train_model.ipynb](./ml/train_model.ipynb).

-These unsatisfactory results may stem from the inherent complexity of MBTI classification or the limitations of traditional machine learning techniques.
-As a result, I plan to explore the potential of large language models to improve performance.
+Here are the results for the four MBTI dimensions:

 <table>
   <tr>